wp-plugins/captionpix/readme.txt

 == Changelog ==

-= 1.4.1 = Fix to mobile responsive markup to ensure images are resized to 100% on small devices = 1.4 = Use imglink=none remove the clickability of the image, remove javascript assist to mobile responsiveness and improve mobile responsive markup, revert to using div rather than span elements, add tooltips in admin page, and replace deprecated screen icon by dash icon on admin pages
+= 1.5 = Add more captioning options such as padding and text justification = 1.4.1 = Fix to mobile responsive markup to ensure images are resized to 100% on small devices = 1.4 = Use imglink=none remove the clickability of the image, remove javascript assist to mobile responsiveness and improve mobile responsive markup, revert to using div rather than span elements, add tooltips in admin page, and replace deprecated screen icon by dash icon on admin pages
 = 1.3.2 = Fix loading of plugin under AJAX